+Figure 1: Map of Europe that visualizes how well each nation protects transgender people in 2022.

 Asia

 Asia has several clusters of nations with similar outlooks toward transgender rights.
 In South Asia, Pakistan, India, and Bangladesh all recognize a third gender in some ways.
 East Asia lies with countries with more neutral stances policy-wise.
 For example, China has not implemented any anti-LGBTQIA+ policies, but neither does it support pro-LGBTQIA+ campaigns.
 Some Middle Eastern countries, like Kuwait, Oman, Saudi Arabia, and the United Arab Emirates, and South East Asian countries, like Malaysia and Brunei, outlaw non-cisgender gender expression.